Fourmisain/TaxFreeLevels/README.md

 In Vanilla, you pay 10220 XP (the XP needed to get from level 33 to 68).
 With Tax Free Levels, you pay 2045 XP (the XP needed to get from level 0 to 35).
 You'd normally lose 8000 of your 12000 XP dragon reward here and there!

+## No Small Tax

+One small tidbit about vanilla Minecraft is that paying levels doesn't actually touch the percental experience progress.
+Since higher levels are worth more XP, this means you actually not only pay levels but also a small amount of XP.
+Tax Free Levels gets rid of this tax as well, even at lower player levels.

 ---